Seminko/Ascension-TSM-Data-Sharing-App/README.md

 # Ascension TSM data sharing

-> [!NOTE]
+> [!WARNING]
 > Currently only available for Windows and Area 52 realm.

 ## What it does - TLDR
-Periodically checks for a change to scanned data, uploads the latest to the database and downloads the latest to your local PC, mimicking what the official TSM app used for retail WoW does.
+Periodically checks for a change to scanned data, uploads the latest to the database and downloads the latest to your local PC, mimicking what the official TSM app (used on retail WoW) does.
+As they describe it: "keeps your addon data up-to-date".<br>
+In other words, you will always have access to the most recent prices.<br>

 ## What it does - non-TLDR
 When first run, it will create `update_times.json` in the directory where the EXE file is saved which tracks what file got last updated.